Bandon Dunes Golf Resort: Courses

 A more recent addition to the Bandon Dunes family, The Punchbowl, is a 100000 ft2 putting course designed by Doak and Urbina.
 It opened in 2014 and is adjacent to the first tee at Pacific Dunes.
 It has 18 holes and takes about an hour to play.
 The area is a collection of natural hollows.
 Punchbowl is a longstanding design concept by golf architects.
 The 18th hole at Old Macdonald shares the same principles and is aptly named "Punchbowl."

-The sixth and newest course, Sheep Ranch, opened on June 1, 2020.
+The sixth course, Sheep Ranch, opened on June 1, 2020.
 Located to the north of Old Macdonald, it has a mile of ocean frontage over a series of promontories, with several holes featuring shots over water and cliffs.
 The property had been a wind farm in the 1970s, but had been abandoned because the winds proved to be too intense for turbines of that era.
 Resort owner Mike Keiser bought the land in 2000 along with business partner Phil Friedmann, and originally intended for it to be a private course separate from the main resort.
 Doak and Urbina started work on the property after completing Pacific Dunes, and had completed 13 greens before Keiser and Friedmann stopped construction once locals heard about the project, fearing that the project would cause problems for the resort.
 For more than 15 years, the property sat largely vacant; the greens were not irrigated, and only a select number of resort guests who asked the right individuals were allowed on the incomplete course.
 Eventually, Keiser and Friedmann decided to incorporate this land into the resort, and enlisted Coore and Crenshaw to design a full course.
 Three pairs of holes that travel in different directions share teeing areas.

+The seventh and the newest course, called Shorty's, opened on May 2, 2024.
+It is a 19-Hole Par 3.
+Designed by Whitman, Axland and Cutten, the golf course boasts fantastic views.
+It is named after Shorty Dow, the previous owner of the land and Mike Keiser's good friend.

-Use of golf carts is not permitted at the resort, unless required for medical reasons.
+The use of golf carts is not permitted at the resort, unless required for medical reasons.

 In 2009, Golf Magazine named the three courses existing at that time to its list of the 50 best courses built in the last 50 years.
-Pacific Dunes ranked second, Bandon Dunes twelfth, and Bandon Trails as thirty-third.
-In 2013 Golf Digest ranked Bandon Dunes (Old MacDonald) fifth in its list of the Top 50 Golf Courses for Women.
+Pacific Dunes ranked second, Bandon Dunes twelfth, and Bandon Trails thirty-third.
+In 2013, Golf Digest ranked Bandon Dunes (Old MacDonald) fifth in its list of the Top 50 Golf Courses for Women.

+The resort is widely known as a top destination for golf trips.